 I’ve had the pleasure of capturing the architecture, culture and people of Toronto for the past seven years.
 But capturing a wedding at the Guild Inn Estate was truly a gem.
-If you haven’t been - picture a quaint restaurant interior, no pomp or fuss, just tasteful interior décor and fine dining, French doors that lead to a patio lit up with strings of fairy lights, which then lead to expansive grounds decorated with trees and stunning Roman-esque pillars and arches overlooking the lake.
-Add in a beautiful bride and groom and their loved ones, and you have a quite the memorable wedding!
+If you haven’t been – picture a quaint restaurant interior, no pomp or fuss, just tasteful interior décor and fine dining, French doors that lead to a patio lit up with strings of fairy lights.
+You are then taken to to expansive grounds decorated with trees and stunning Roman-esque pillars and arches overlooking the lake.
+Add in a beautiful bride and groom and their loved ones and you have a quite the memorable wedding!

-The couple’s first looks and first photos immediately after being married were captured on the Guild Inn grounds.
+The couple’s first looks and first photos immediately after the ceremony were captured at Guild Park & Gardens, located behind the venue.
 We were able to get an array of incredible shots even with only 2 fifteen minute intervals to work with!
-Every shot is framed beautifully by nature and the structures built there.
+Every shot is framed beautifully by nature and the countless remnants from old downtown Toronto buildings.
 Having an easy going couple in really happy spirits doesn’t hurt either!
 The reception was an intimate and lively affair with musical accompaniment by a live Sitar and Tabla player and arguably Toronto’s best Indian food!

 Ali and Ibtissam come from a south Asian culture of large weddings, and when asked why they chose to go a smaller route, they had a bittersweet answer.
-Both had lost members of their family that wouldn’t be at the wedding, and they wanted to honour their memory and only have those that really cared about them to celebrate with them.
-With simple touches throughout the ceremony and wedding to remember those not there, and with an intimate group of people who obviously cared sincerely for this couple, it was a beautiful celebration of life and love.
+Both had lost members of their family that couldn’t be at the wedding.
+So they wanted to honour their memory and only have those that really cared about them to celebrate with.
+With simple touches throughout the ceremony and reception to remember those not there, and an intimate group of people who obviously cared sincerely for this couple, it was a beautiful celebration of life and love.
 And dancing of course, which continued until the end of the night!